 Undergraduate papers may only be submitted for the Theta Alpha Kappa and Undergraduate Research section.
 Submissions must come from a sponsoring faculty member and require the submission of the whole paper for consideration.

 POWERPOINT AND OTHER PROJECTION MEDIA PRESENTATIONS POLICY

 AAR-SW has a limited number of rooms with AV capabilities reserved at the regional meeting.
-All sessions requiring AV services must be coordinated with the AAR-SW Regionally Elected Coordinator.
-Before the Call For Papers Deadline.
+All AV services must be requested with your proposal submission.